Explore the default project

 Open the

-file to display an HTML page with an image asset, input field, and button for thegreet
+index.htmlfile to display an HTML page with an image asset, input field, and button for thegreetfunction. -

 Close the